kaviarjs/loader/README.md

 <br />
 <br />

-This function is for loading your GraphQL API seamlessly from multiple places (folders, files, npm packages, etc) so you can have them merged when you start your server.
-The basic scenario here is that you would have a startup file which loads all your modules which use a defined `loader`.
-And after that you import the file which starts the server and uses your `loader` to get the schema.
+This package is for loading your GraphQL API seamlessly from multiple places (folders, files, npm packages, etc) so you can have them merged when you start your server.

 ## Install